LukasYan30/lukasyan30.github.io/_pages/about.md

 My current research focuses on **Image/Video Generation** and **Efficient Low-Level Vision**.
 If you share similar research interests or are open to potential collaborations, please feel free to reach out!

 # 🔥 News
+- *2026.08*: &nbsp;🎉🎉 I have been invited to be a Reviewer for IEEE Transactions on Image Processing.
 - *2026.04*: &nbsp;🎉🎉 MobileIE was awarded the Runner-Up in the MAI Learned Smartphone ISP Challenge @ CVPR 2026.
+- *2025.12*: &nbsp;🎉🎉 I have been invited to be a Reviewer for IEEE Transactions on Pattern Analysis and Machine Intelligence.
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted to IEEE Transactions on Artificial Intelligence.
 - *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Special Scholarship and UESTC First-Class Academic Scholarship.
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted to Expert Systems With Applications, Measurement.